Nonequilibrium symmetry-protected topological order: emergence of semilocal Gibbs ensembles: Beyond quasilocal (generalised) Gibbs ensembles

 Because of the symmetry, however, this is not the only extension giving rise to an algebra of operators that represent local observables.
 We have indeed shown that also the semilocal operator $\bs T^z_{+}$ represents a local observable (which can be shifted by means of local operators to become $\bs\Pi_+^z(\ell)$, for any $\ell$ --- Eq.~\eqref{eq:PizT}), therefore we can use it to extend $\mathfrak{A}_{\rm ql}^+$ into another algebra associated with local observables, say

-This provides a more abstract definition of the semilocal theories informally introduced in the previous section: they are associated with different extensions of the symmetric subalgebra of quasilocal operators through operators that are not local but still represent local observables.
+This provides a means to specify the notion of a ``semilocal theory'', informally introduced in the previous section, in a more abstract way: semilocal theories are associated with different extensions of the symmetric subalgebra of quasilocal operators through operators that are not local but still represent local observables.
+For example, a semilocal theory built around the algebra $\mathfrak{A}_{\mathbbm{Z}_2\text{-sl}}^+$ is a mathematical framework within which we can describe relaxation of observables that are represented by operators in the latter algebra.

-We are now in a position to generalise the requisite of pseudolocality (i.e. Eqs.~\eqref{eq:condition1},~\eqref{eq:condition2}) for the relevance of a conservation law to semilocal theories.
+We are now in a position to revisit the requisite of pseudolocality (i.e. Eqs.~\eqref{eq:condition1},~\eqref{eq:condition2}) for the relevance of a conservation law in the framework of semilocal theories.
 To that aim, let us call $\bs T_i$, with $i=1,\dots n$, the operators that, in a given semilocal theory, are added to the symmetric subalgebra $\mathfrak{A}_{\rm ql}^+$ to form a representation of local observables.
 Such an algebra is supposed to be closed both under time evolution and under shifts of lattice sites.
 Without loss of generality we can assume that $\bs T_i$ commute with every local operator in the symmetric subalgebra $\mathfrak{A}_{\rm ql}^+$ as long as the latter's support is far enough from position $0$.
 A conservation law is then relevant if its density around position $0$ reads $\bs q_0^{(0)}+\sum_{i=1}^n\bs q_0^{(i)} \bs T_i$, with $\bs q_0^{(i)}\in\mathfrak{A}^+_{\rm ql}$ being even (strongly) quasilocal operators.
-We will refer to it as a ``semilocal conservation law''.
+We will refer to it as a ``semilocal conservation law'', to distinguish it from the more common local conservation laws.